microsoft/automatic-graph-layout/README.md

 The simplest way to start with MSAGL in C# is to open GraphLayout.sln in Visual Studio 2013, and have a look at Samples there.

 MSAGL is a .NET tool for graph layout and viewing.
-It was developed in Microsoft by Lev Nachmanson, Sergey Pupyrev, Tim Dwyer and Ted Hart.
+It was developed in Microsoft by Lev Nachmanson, Sergey Pupyrev, Tim Dwyer, Ted Hart, and Roman Prutkin.
 MSAGL is available as open source at https://github.com/Microsoft/automatic-graph-layout.git.

 ## The Distribution Content and Important Features
 The package contains the following: